thrushaps/todo-list-app/README.md

 # todo-list-app
-A simple To-Do List web application built using Python, HTML and CSS.
+A simple To-Do List web application that allows users to manage daily tasks.
+Technologies used:
+Python
+HTML
+CSS